-On October 14, 2019, Mr. Adams, a current member of the Board, was issued a secured promissory note in the aggregate principal amount of \$500,000, in exchange for funding \$100,000 to Private AYRO on or before October 15, 2019, and \$400,000 on or before October 24, 2019.
-The note was secured by a first lien security interest in all of the assets of Private AYRO and accrued interest at 14% per annum, until the promissory note was repaid.
-The note was to mature on the earlier of March 12, 2020, or the date that is three business days following the closing of a reverse merger transaction involving Private AYRO.
+On October 14, 2019, Mark Adams, a former director, was issued a secured promissory note in the aggregate principal amount of \$500,000, in exchange for funding \$100,000 to AYRO Operating on or before October 15, 2019, and \$400,000 on or before October 24, 2019.
+The note was secured by a first lien security interest in all of the assets of AYRO Operating and accrued interest at 14% per annum, until the promissory note was repaid.
+The note was to mature on the earlier of March 12, 2020, or the date that is three business days following the closing of a reverse merger transaction involving AYRO Operating.

-On December 13, 2019, Private AYRO and Mr. Adams entered into an amendment to the promissory note, extending the maturity date of the note to April 30, 2021.
-As consideration, Private AYRO issued 136,340 shares of common stock to Mr. Adams.
-Such shares are subject to a six-month lock-up period.
+On December 13, 2019, AYRO Operating and Mr. Adams entered into an amendment to the promissory note, extending the maturity date of the note to April 30, 2021.
+As consideration, AYRO Operating issued 136,340 shares of common stock to Mr. Adams.
+Such shares were subject to a six-month lock-up period.

 AYRO has not paid any principal on the promissory note, but has paid all accrued interest timely as per the terms of the note.
-As of September 30, 2020, the aggregate principal amount of \$500,000 and accrued interest was fully paid.
+As of June 30, 2022, the aggregate principal amount of \$500,000 and accrued interest was fully paid.

-In April 2020, Private AYRO issued a secured promissory note in the aggregate amount of \$600,000 to an investor of Private AYRO, pursuant to which Mark Adams entered into a personal guaranty for up to \$300,000 of amounts owing under such secured loan, and, in connection therewith, Private AYRO agreed to grant to each of the investor and Mark Adams a number of shares of Private AYRO common stock that will convert into two percent (2%) of the aggregate issued and outstanding shares of DropCar immediately post-Merger.
+In April 2020, AYRO Operating issued a secured promissory note in the aggregate amount of \$600,000 to an investor of AYRO Operating, pursuant to which Mark Adams entered into a personal guaranty for up to \$300,000 of amounts owing under such secured loan, and, in connection therewith, AYRO Operating agreed to grant to each of the investor and Mark Adams a number of shares of AYRO Operating common stock that will convert into two percent (2%) of the aggregate issued and outstanding shares of DropCar immediately post-Merger.
 The entire principal balance of the loan plus accrued interest was paid off upon closing of the Merger.